 Some plumbing questions tend to come up quite frequently, so we’re delving into some of the most common plumbing questions.
 There are some plumbing challenges you may be able to tackle on your own, but we’ll distinguish when it’s time to call the professionals and the damage that can be caused by attempting a DIY job or leaving the problem unattended.

-The Drain Doctor Covina team is here to guide you through the basics of plumbing and provide easy-to-understand answers to your pressing questions.
-As industry leaders serving as professional plumbers in Covina, CA, we want to provide helpful tips that you can use in your own home or business.
+The Drain Doctor team is here to guide you through the basics of plumbing and provide easy-to-understand answers to your pressing questions.
+As industry leaders serving as professional plumber in Covina, CA, and the surrounding areas, we want to provide helpful tips that you can use in your own home or business.
 From your toilet to your underground pipes, we’ll help explain how to extend the life of your system and the best solutions for your recurring drain and pipes issues.

 Do I need to call a plumber for a clogged drain?

 DIY drain cleaning methods are often much more harmful than Covina homeowners realize.
 Store-bought liquid solutions or even drain cleaning methods from YouTube can potentially damage your pipes.
 Your drains are an essential part of your property that should be taken care of with precision and accuracy.
 Using at-home methods of drain cleaning involves unnecessary guesswork that only temporarily masks your plumbing problems instead of solving them all together.